Ford rushes to repair police SUVs as more departments raise carbon monoxide concerns

 It’s a significant issue for the auto giant, which has been om the police vehicle business for 70 years.
 The Explorer makes up more than half of all U.S. police vehicle sales.

 “By no means is our investigation complete,” Gubing said.
-“We’re doing everything we can to figure out what issues our out there and how we can help.”
+“We’re doing everything we can to figure out what issues are out there and how we can help.”

 Ford insists drivers of regular Ford Explorers should not be concerned.
 The automaker is blaming improperly installed or sealed modifications for the problems in the police vehicles — which are made after the SUVs have left Ford's factories.